 The Ambler Arboretum of Temple University is an excellent educational resource for students, faculty and visitors alike.
 From degree programs in horticulture and landscape architecture to non-credit programs in floral design and aquaponics, Temple University Ambler has more than a century of teaching sustainable practices and building important connections to the natural world.

 Join us each month for a series of fun and educational programs designed to explore the world around you!
 Please note: While most events are free, some require a fee.
-For more information about our community events, check back often or contact 267-468-8108 or firstname.lastname@example.org.
-Learn more about community events or download a Community Events Brochure.
+For more information about our community events, check back often or contact Jim Duffy at 267-468-8108 or email@example.com.
+Learn more about community events.

 From Arboriculture to Zoo Horticulturist, campers have an opportunity to explore many different careers in the field of Horticulture.
 Guest speakers and hands-on activities in the gardens provide campers with experience in the many possibilities of a career in horticulture.
 Landscape Architect, Florist, Arborist and Greenhouse Manager are just some of the careers that will be explored.
 More information coming soon!

 Arboretum Staff are available to present programs on a wide variety of topics for your group.
 Programs are available for Garden Clubs, Civic Associations, Corporations, Senior Groups, Alumni Groups, Professional Organizations and others.
 Please contact us regarding specific requests.
 Learn more about Group Presentations.

 From beekeeping to creating a vegetable garden, flower arranging to landscape design, Temple's Office of Non-Credit and Continuing Education offers topics of interest to everyone who'd like to meaningfully connect with the outdoors.
 Register now for non-credit "green" courses at Temple Ambler.